echawk/vu-latex-templates/README.md

 All of the example documents are under `examples/`, and should hopefully illustrate how to to do all of the things you need to do in word, in LaTeX.

+## What packages do I need?

+All of the packages that are used in these templates are listed in PACKAGES.md.